Scroll to top

 Important Warnings

-• The FCDO advises against all travel to areas near the Syrian and Iraqi borders and within 10km of the Syrian border in southeast Turkey.
-Ankara-based business visits do not affect this advisory directly but travel beyond Ankara requires specific route assessment.
+• The FCDO advises against all travel to areas within 10km of the Syrian border and to specific border areas near Iraq.
+Ankara-based visits are unaffected, but travel beyond Ankara requires a specific route assessment.

-• Turkey's laws on insulting the state, president, or Turkish identity carry real criminal consequences.
-Brief all personnel before deployment on content restrictions and public behaviour norms.
+• Turkey's laws on insulting the state, the President, or Turkish national identity carry real criminal consequences.
+Brief all personnel before deployment on content restrictions and public behaviour expectations.

-• The 2016 ambassador assassination and 2016 bombings demonstrated that high-profile diplomatic events in Ankara attract terrorist interest.
-Security planning for principal visits during significant diplomatic events should account for elevated threat during those specific periods.
+• The 2016 ambassador assassination demonstrated that high-profile diplomatic events in Ankara attract political violence.
+Security planning for visits during significant diplomatic events should account for elevated threat during those specific periods.

 FAQ